-3.6 Following case
+3.7.
+Following case

-When there is someone in front going in the same direction but slower, there is not always enough space to avoid him.
-In this case, people can try to squeeze to avoid him despite the lack of space or they can match the speed of the one in front to follow him until there is enough space to overtake him or until their trajectories separate.
+When there is someone in front going in the same direction but slower, there is not always enough space to avoid them.
+In this case, people can try to squeeze to avoid them despite the lack of space or they can match the speed of the person in front to follow them until there is enough space to overtake them or until their trajectories separate.
 The following behavior is close to collision avoidance as it can be used to prevent a collision.
 At the same time, it is very different as the collision is never solved by following, only postponed.
-As said before, people follow until they can properly avoid the one in front of them or the collision risk disappears by itself.
+As said before, people follow until they can properly avoid the person in front of them or the collision risk disappears by itself.
 When computing the four CIW, the agent follows a velocity that prevents the collision until the collision risk no longer exists.
-As explained above, when following the collision risk remains except if one of the agent changes direction.
-So the agent can still change his speed to match the one of the agent in front and prevent a collision by following but we need to determine how long should it follow to compute the corresponding IW.
+As explained above, when following, the collision risk remains except if one of the agent changes direction.
+So the agent can still change its speed to match the one of the agent in front and prevent a collision by following, but we need to determine how long it should follow to compute the corresponding IW.

-Figure 6: Detection of a following case and the two Interaction Waypoints i and j computed from the following speed
+Figure 7: Detection of a following case and the two Interaction Waypoints i and j computed from the following speed.

-Following happens when the tested IS has a collision with an agent that goes in the same direction, this situation is represented in Figure 6.
-Whether the IW \mathbf{h} (the end of the IS) is the goal or just an intermediate IW place here to avoid another agent, the position and/or the time of the IW is important.
+Following happens when the tested IS has a collision with an agent that goes in the same direction, this situation is represented in Figure 7.
+Whether the IW h (the end of the IS) is the goal or just an intermediate IW placed here to avoid another agent, the position and/or the time of the IW is important.
 This is why it has been decided that when following, two IW should be computed.
-For the first one \mathbf{j} , the agent will follow until it reaches the previous position he wanted to reach (the position of \mathbf{h}).
-For the second one \mathbf{i} , the agent will follow for as long as it would have walk with the previous IS \mathbf{kh} .
+For the first one j, the agent will follow until it reaches the previous position he wanted to reach (the position of h).
+For the second one i, the agent will follow for as long as it would have walked with the previous IS kh.

-From the Figure 6, we have the velocity of the green agent v, the IW $\mathbf{k} = (\mathbf{p_k}, t_k)$ and $\mathbf{h} = (\mathbf{p_h}, t_h)$.
-We then compute the IW $\mathbf{j} = (\mathbf{p_h}, \frac{\mathbf{p_h} - \mathbf{p_k}}{\mathbf{v}} + t_k)$ and $\mathbf{i} = (\mathbf{v} (t_h - t_k), t_h)$.
+From the Figure 7, we have the velocity of the green agent v, the IW k = (p_k, t_k) and h = (p_h, t_h).
+We then compute the IW j = (p_h, $\frac{\mathbf{p}{h} - \mathbf{p}{k}}{\mathbf{v}} + t{k})$ and i = (v (t_h - t_k), t_h).